 With the pandemic, millions of Americans have lost their jobs and businesses.
 The markets fluctuated heavily over the first few months of the pandemic.

 This has caused many Americans that were close to retiring to have to put their plans on hold.
 Millions of Americans have been laid off as a result of the COVID-19 pandemic, meaning their retirement savings are either being tapped into or put on hold, as not having a job puts a halt on your retirement contributions.

 3. Meet with an Advisor

 Your retirement plan might not have been a huge aspect of your life prior to COVID-19, however, it is in your best interest to have your finances evaluated and outline your financial future as you continue to approach retirement.
 Retirement is something everyone wants to enjoy, so why not be proactive?
 Give us a call today at (301) 907-9790.
-Let’s plan – together.
+Let’s plan – together, reach out today.